jogeshsingh/SDRAM-Controller/SDRAM_C/README.md

 ## SDRAM Controller

-> This Repository Contains a SDRAM Controller Verilog HDL Code for Interfacing SDRAM(Readin from and Writing to) mounted on `ARTIX-A7 FPGA Board`
+> This Repository Contains a SDRAM Controller Verilog HDL Code for Interfacing SDRAM(Reading from and Writing to `SDRAM`) mounted on `ARTIX-A7 FPGA Board`